pboling/sequential_file/README.md

 ## Compatibility

-Known to work with Ruby 2.0.0+.
-Unlikely to work with Ruby 1.9.2 and below.
+Tested with Ruby 2.0.0+.
+Due to the use of Ruby's 'prepend' initialization feature, will not work with anything older.

 There are no dependencies, gem or otherwise, this is a pure Ruby library, and will work with any sort of File-type class.